Diving instructor: Technical diving instructors

+Rebreather instructors

+There are internationally recognised standards for diving rebreather instructors.
+These have been published by the International Organization for Standardization (ISO) and were developed in conjunction with the Rebreather Training Council and the Rebreather Education and Safety Association.

+EUF Certification International is an independent body for global verification of rebreather training agencies based in Europe and associated with the Austrian Standards organisation.
+Agencies are certified for five years between renewals.
+EUF ensures that the agencies comply with the ISO standards and have suitable quality assurance systems to monitor quality of rebreather training by members of each agency.

 Legal requirements and duty of care

 The diving instructor will generally have a duty of care to the learners in training, as well as contractual obligations, some of which may be specified in the training contract.
 The scope of this duty of care may be stipulated by statutory law, regulations, codes of practice, training standards, training manuals, terms of registration with a training organisation and employment contracts.
+This duty of care is usually limited as far as legally possibly by waivers signed by the learner diver.

 Insurance

+Insurance can be a significant cost for a diving instructor.
+This may include: